-iPad Program
+iPad 1 to 1 Program

 At St John's School we are committed to keeping up to date with modern trends and development in education.
-Our school has campuswide broadband Wi-Fi and all our Sixth Form students have access to an IPAD from the study room to enhance their learning and to ensure all online resources are accessible.
+Our school has campus-wide broadband Wi-Fi and all our full-time Sixth Form students receive their own iPad to enhance their learning and to ensure all online resources are accessible.